While the use of appropriate primary eye protection is required

 - Placement of emergency eyewash and shower equipment - Remember that all emergency eyewash and showers must be within 10 seconds (roughly 55 feet) of the hazard, on the same level as the hazard and that there cannot be anything blocking the pathway to the device from the hazard.

 - Flushing fluid temperature - Tepid water is required to be available for at least 15 minutes of use.
 Tepid is now defined as 60-100 degrees but remember that the worker must be able to continue to use the device without risking hypothermia.
-Consider adding a device, such as a thermostatic mixing valve designed for eyewash and drench shower equipment, that prevents the water from reaching high temperatures still ensures adequate water flow even it is cold water.
+Consider adding a device, such as a thermostatic mixing valve designed for eyewash and drench shower equipment, that prevents the water from reaching high temperatures and still ensures adequate water flow even if it is cold water.
 Cold water is better than no water at all.
 Make certain that you obtain one that does not reduce the flow rate of the water in those cases.

 - Water Disposal - There are not any specific provisions for this but the disposal of the waste water must be a consideration, especially when the waste water may create an additional hazard.
 Remember that the waste water may also contain materials that cannot be simply drained into the sewer or floor drains.
 In those instances, it is recommended that the drainage be connected to some sort of collection system.